-I’ve written extensively in the past about American Express Fine Hotels & Resorts, which is a program that adds significant value to stays at many upscale hotels.
+I’ve written extensively about American Express Fine Hotels & Resorts, which is a program that adds significant value to stays at many upscale hotels.

-FHR is available to those with The Platinum Card® from American Express and The Enhanced Business Platinum® Card from American Express OPEN, and is a really useful perk.
-If you have access to this benefit you can book either by phone using the Platinum Concierge, or you can book directly online, which is my preferred method.
+FHR is available to those with The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN, and is a really useful perk.
+If you have access to this benefit you can book either by phone using the Platinum Concierge, through a travel advisor, or directly online.

-There are over 815 hotels participating in Fine Hotels & Resorts, and by booking through the program you receive:
+As of now there are over 900 hotels participating in Fine Hotels & Resorts, and by booking through the program you receive:

 - Daily breakfast for two people